Monaco

 The Cathedral Notre-Dame-Immaculée

 The tombs of the princely family are located in the cathedral.
-The tomb of Princess Gracia Patricia of Monaco in particular attracts countless visitors.
+The tomb of Princess Gracia Patricia of Monaco, in particular, attracts countless visitors.

 Sunday mass takes place at 10 am and is accompanied by the Monaco Boys’ Choir from June to September.
 Outside the services, there is free access to the church from 9 am to 6 pm.
 Attention.
 Clothing should be appropriate (shoulders covered, shorts and miniskirts are not allowed).